 Filing a workers’ compensation claim in Bloomington, Indiana should be easy but that it isn’t always the case.
 Sometimes employers and/or their insurance companies deny or delay workers’ comp claims.
 This can make it much more difficult for an employee who is already struggling to recover from a painful workplace injury.
 In many cases, the employee is out of work, bills are piling up, and the stress is beginning to take its toll on the employee and the entire family.

-Before you become overwhelmed by a Bloomington workers’ compensation claim that is not proceeding smoothing in a timely fashion, contact the workers’ compensation attorneys of The Ken Nunn Law Office for a free consultation by calling -800-CALL-KEN or 1-800-225-5536.
+Before you become overwhelmed by a Bloomington workers’ compensation claim that is not proceeding smoothly in a timely fashion, contact the workers’ compensation attorneys of The Ken Nunn Law Office for a free consultation by calling 1-800-CALL-KEN or 1-800-225-5536.

 What is Workers’ Compensation?

 The national rate for injuries and illnesses is 3.2 cases per 100 full-time workers.
-Indiana’s rate is higher at 3.8 case per 100 full-time workers.
+Indiana’s rate is higher at 3.8 cases per 100 full-time workers.

 In order to protect employees who are injured in a workplace accident or become ill because of their job, workers’ compensation laws were enacted to provide basic benefits.
-Each state has its own set of laws regarding to workers’ compensation that differ slightly.
+Each state has its own set of laws regarding workers’ compensation that differs slightly.

 Workers’ compensation is an insurance program designed to provide medical, income, and rehabilitation benefits for employees who are injured on the job.
 The focus is to help the employee heal from a workplace injury so that he or she can return to work.
 Workers’ compensation will also pay death benefits to the dependents of a worker who is killed while on the job.